Intervention/docs/image/getting_started/installation.md

 The best way to install Intervention Image is quickly and easily with [Composer](http://getcomposer.org/).

-Require the package via Composer in your ```composer.json```.

-> "intervention/image": "2.*"

-Run Composer to install or update the new requirement.

-> $ php composer.phar install

-or
+To install the most recent version via Composer, run the following command.

-> $ php composer.phar update
+> $ php composer.phar require intervention/image

-Now you are able to require the new ```vendor/autoload.php``` file to PSR-4 autoload the library.
+Now your ```composer.json``` has been updated automatically and you're able to require the just created ```vendor/autoload.php``` file to PSR-4 autoload the library.

 The next step is to decide, if you want to integrate Intervention Image into the **Laravel framework**.
 If you want to use the library with Laravel, just skip the following step and continue with the description of [Laravel Integration](#laravel).